 We have a commercial-sized worm farm, colloquially known as the 'Faculty of Worms'.
 This system can contend with 3 tonnes of paper and food waste per annum.
 After 6 months, the decomposed matter is put on the University gardens as fertiliser.

 Other initiatives to reduce organic waste include the placement of smaller worm farms and compost bins around campus.

 Getting creative with our recycling bins

-As part of their coursework, CMS Graphic Design students created the funky art on our 32 indoor recycling stations.
-If your faculty or division wants further bins or recycling set up, including office paper trays, please contact Rachael Goddard.
+As part of their coursework, graphic design students created the funky art on our 32 indoor recycling stations.

 Waste audits (weighing and categorising of waste) occur annually on campus in our efforts to reduce the waste we send to landfill.
 Recent audits have shown that just 5 indoor recycling stations diverted 12 bags of recyclables in a week.